LouisBrunner/dnd-multi-backend/packages/react-dnd-html5-to-touch/README.md

 ### Migrating from 6.x.x and earlier

 `HTML5toTouch` used to be provided as part of `react-dnd-multi-backend` which made importing different builds (commonjs vs esm) more difficult.
-It also used the default default export.
+It also used to be a default export.

 Previously:
 ```js